-U.S. District Judge John Coughenour denied a bid by Apple and Amazon to dismiss the potential class action, adding that the “validity” of the market at the heart of an antitrust dispute must be considered by a jury.
+District Judge John Coughenour denied Apple and Amazon's request to dismiss their potential class-action lawsuit.
+He added that the "validity" of the market, a central issue in an antitrust dispute, must be considered by a jury.

-The lawsuit was filed in November 2022 and the case will move into evidence collection and other pre-trial proceedings.
+The lawsuit was filed in November 2022, and the case will now enter the evidence gathering phase and other pre-trial proceedings.

-Steve Berman, a lawyer for US citizens who bought iPhones and iPads on Amazon since January 2019, called the court’s ruling “a big win for Apple phone and iPad users.”
-They argued that the agreement, which took effect that year, limited the number of competing sellers and violated antitrust laws.
+According to Steve Berman, a lawyer representing U.S. citizens who purchased iPhones and iPads on Amazon since January 2019, the court ruling is a "major victory for Apple phone and iPad users."
+They argue that the agreement, which took effect that year, limited the number of competing sellers and violated antitrust provisions.

-According to the lawsuit, there were about 600 Apple sellers on Amazon in 2018.
-Apple agreed to let Amazon reduce product prices if the e-commerce platform reduced the number of Apple resellers on its marketplace.
+According to the lawsuit, there were approximately 600 Apple sellers on Amazon in 2018.
+Apple agreed to allow Amazon to lower product prices if the e-commerce platform reduced the number of Apple resellers on its marketplace.

-Apple said the settlement was aimed at reducing counterfeit Apple products on its platform.
-Apple’s attorney called the deal “common” and legal.
-The Seattle judge said the parties’ motives for the deal would be addressed later in the trial.
+Apple says the agreement aims to reduce the sale of counterfeit Apple products on its platform.
+Apple's lawyers called the agreement "commonplace" and legal.
+According to the Seattle state judge, the motives behind the agreement will be addressed later in the trial.

-In its most recent earnings report, Apple recorded revenue of $94.8 billion and Amazon recorded revenue of $127.4 billion.
+In their most recent earnings reports, Apple recorded revenue of $94.8 billion and Amazon recorded revenue of $127.4 billion.

 Source